noelhorvath/UrlAndFileLauncher/README.md

 # FileLauncher
 C++ Windows console application for launching files.
+It was created mainly for my C# WinForms application called MiXTools to circumvent reverse engeneering Xiaomi's Mi OSD Utility software in order to change the dedicated assistant button's key press action to something useful for newer generation of Xiaomi laptops.

 ## Features
 FileLauncher can open any file or open file in it's extension associated editor.
 It has Unicode support for Unicode paths.
 Windows Drag-and-Drop works on the executable (because it a single argument for a path and performs an open launch mode).

 ## Arguments